 A typical approach to this is to clone a dummy ("shadow") entity to do the time-based waiting.
 Management of such dummy entities can be cumbersome, particularly for very complex rules.
 ProModel does not use polled waiting, so a dummy entity would be the best approach available.
 (Otherwise, the condition would not be checked until the other component of the compound condition had a value change.)
-Extend also does not use polled waiting, so a similar situation applies for Extend.
-In the Extend architecture this is best described as the use of an additional Block (for example, an Input Data Block) that can schedule an event at the specified time, at which point a message would be sent to the waiting Block.
+Extend-Sim also does not use polled waiting, so a similar situation applies for ExtendSim.

 Even when a polled waiting mechanism is present, if a single entity tries to wait on a compound condition involving the clock, a similar problem can arise.
 This is because the next polling time may not match the target clock time.
-SIMAN and AutoMod detect the truth of compound conditions through their end-of-EMP polling mechanisms.
-GPSS/H also detects the truth through its version of polled waiting (refusal-mode TEST).
-But in the absence of a clone that waits on the FEL until exactly 5:00 PM (i.e., the same approach as that recommended above with ProModel and Extend), all three of those tools are subject to the possibility that the first EMP that finds the condition true occurs when the clock has a value greater than 5:00 PM.
-(Also, in the case of AutoMod, the condition is not guaranteed to be checked at the end of the first EMP after 5:00 PM.
-See the second paragraph of Section 7.1.4.)
+SIMAN and AutoMod detect the truth of compound conditions via their endof-EMP polling mechanisms.
+GPSS/H also detects the truth via its version of polled waiting (refusalmode TEST).
+But in the absence of a clone that waits on the FEL until exactly 5:00 PM (i.e., the approach recommended above for ProModel and ExtendSim), all three of those tools are subject to the possibility that the first EMP that finds the condition true occurs when the clock has a value greater than 5:00 PM.